 The Cordier family became wealthy during World War 1 when the French Government contracted with them to provide rations of inexpensive wine to their soldiers on a daily basis.
 That was how the Cordier family was able to buy Gruaud Larose.
 The Bethmann family sold their remaining shares to the Cordier family in 1935, which allowed the Cordier family to recreate the original estate.

 Chateau Gruaud Larose the Modern Age

 In 1997 Gruaud Larose was purchased by Jacques Merlaut.
-Jacques Merlaut owns numerous other Bordeaux vineyards under the name of the Taillan Group including; Chateau La Gurgue, Chateau Haut Bages Liberal , Chateau Citran , Chateau Ferriere and Chateau Chasse Spleen among others.
+Jacques Merlaut owns numerous other Bordeaux vineyards under the Taillan Group including; Chateau La Gurgue, Chateau Haut Bages Liberal, Chateau Citran, Chateau Ferriere, Chateau Chasse Spleen and Chateau Rabaud Promis among others.

-Chateau Gruaud Larose is one of the few Bordeaux estates to maintain a hail reduction canon .
+Chateau Gruaud Larose is one of the few Bordeaux estates to maintain a hail reduction canon.
 The canon works by radar.
-When the radar detects hail, the canon fires, sending out shock waves which help break the oncoming hail stones into smaller pieces, protecting the vines.
+When the radar detects hail, the cannon fires, sending out shock waves that help break the oncoming hailstones into smaller pieces, protecting the vines.

 Chateau Gruaud Larose Winemaking

 To produce the wine of Chateau Gruaud Larose, the wine is vinified in a combination of 30 oak vats ranging in size from 55 to 115 hectoliters and 32 concrete vats that hold 50-100 hectoliters.
 The malolactic fermentation takes place in cement vats and oak tanks.

 The wine of Chateau Gruaud Larose starting with the 2010 vintage is then aged in an average of 85% new, French oak barrels for about 18 months.
 The amount of time and percentage of new oak varies on the needs of the specific Bordeaux vintage.